 What Is The Difference Between Medium And Large Breed Dogs?

-It's easy to look at a Great Dane and know he's a large dog and to see a Yorkshire terrier and know she's a small dog.
-But when dogs can weigh as little as 4 pounds or over 100 pounds depending on the breed, it's not easy to define what makes a dog a medium-size breed.
-While there are some vague definitions of what makes a dog medium or large based solely on his weight, the distinction mostly comes down to who you ask.
+It's easy to look at a great Dane and know it's a large dog and to see a Yorkshire terrier and know it's a small dog.
+But when canines can weigh as little as 4 pounds or over 100 pounds depending on the breed, it's not easy to define what makes a dog medium-sized versus large.
+While there are some vague definitions based solely on weight, the distinction mostly comes down to who you ask.

-Medium and large weight distinctions
+Medium and large dog weight distinctions

-Medium and large height distinctions
+Medium and large dog height distinctions

 Medium dog characteristics

-Examples of medium dog breeds can include the American Staffordshire terrier, the Australian shepherd, the basset hound, the beagle, the boxer, and the whippet.
+Examples of medium dog breeds include the American Staffordshire terrier, the Australian shepherd, the basset hound, the beagle, the boxer, and the whippet.

 Large dog characteristics

 By their nature, large dogs need more space to walk and run.
 Although they need to be walked regularly to burn off energy, a downside of large dogs is that some people are simply not strong enough to hold back a dog that can weigh over 55 pounds.
-As a result, large dogs should receive a lot of obedience training while they are puppies, so they learn not to pull when they reach their full size.
+As a result, large dogs should receive a lot of obedience training while they are puppies so they learn not to pull when they reach their full size.
 While many of these dogs look imposing, they are often gentle giants and lovable family pets.

 Healthy Paws Pet Insurance points outs that large dogs may have many health problems, often relating to their joints, including arthritis and hip or elbow dysplasia, and digestive tract disorders such as gastric dilatation and volvulus.
 As a result, owners should be prepared for spending more money on vet bills later on.
 Many large-breed dogs also die younger than medium-or-small-sized breeds.